sassoftware/saspy/saspy/doc/source/troubleshooting.rst

    The security package failed while authenticating a user.

-   These errors implie that your hosts file doesn't have 'localhost' set as an alias for ip 127.0.0.1.
+   These errors imply that your hosts file doesn't have 'localhost' set as an alias for ip 127.0.0.1.
 Tech Support note 55227 (http://support.sas.com/kb/55/227.html) identifies this issue.

 .. code-block:: ipython3